syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/view-docx-file-in-blazor-application.md

+---
+layout: post
+title: How to View Docx File In Blazor Application in Blazor PDF Viewer Component | Syncfusion
+description: Checkout and learn about View Docx File In Blazor Application in Blazor PDF Viewer component of Syncfusion, and more details.
+platform: Blazor
+control: PDF Viewer
+documentation: ug
+---

 # How to view or display DOCX file in Blazor application

 You can achieve this requirement of viewing DOCX file in two ways:.